szczyglis-dev/browser-ip-host-auto-header/README.md

 **Tutorial here:** https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/

-`WARNING` in Firefox temporary extensions are enabled only by browser session
+`WARNING` in Firefox temporary extensions are only active until the browser is turned off

 # Opera